 So for me, particularly when we produce products for babies, and let's be honest - for adults too! - that's not what I want right next to my skin every night!

-We love bamboo crops, but for now, we are keeping it for use in hard goods, not sheets.
+We like diversity and we don't mind bamboo crops, but for now, we are keeping it for use in hard goods, not sheets.

 If you are a supporter of bamboo or sustainably sourced wood, under lyocell processing (Tencel or Monocel) can be a more sustainable option than non-organic cotton.
 Diversity is also important when we assess sustainability so bamboo uses land that may not compete for other crops and provides a livelihood to a broader group of people.
 Which is a good thing!